-Steelers rally, top Browns 27-24 in overtime

-PITTSBURGH (AP) -- The Pittsburgh Steelers backups assured the Cleveland Browns of the top pick in the 2017 draft.

-Landry Jones hit Cobi Hamilton with a 26-yard touchdown with 2:57 left in overtime and the Steelers edged the Browns 27-24 on Sunday.
+Browns to stay the course despite 1-15 season

+Their final game of 2016 looked an awful lot like the 15 that came before it: flashes of competence undone by questionable play-calling and occasionally bad luck.

-The Browns took a lead on Cody Parkey's 34-yard field goal with 7:17 remaining in the extra session.
+Cleveland took a lead on Cody Parkey's 34-yard field goal with 7:17 remaining in the extra session only to see it vanish.

-Jones, who started while the playoff-bound Steelers rested Ben Roethlisberger, took the Steelers 75 yards in nine plays, the last a pretty lob to the end zone that Hamilton hauled in to give Pittsburgh (11-5) its seventh straight victory after a 4-5 start.
+Landry Jones, who started while the playoff-bound Steelers rested Ben Roethlisberger, took Pittsburgh 75 yards in nine plays, the last a pretty lob to the end zone that Cobi Hamilton hauled in to give the Steelers (11-5) their seventh straight victory after a 4-5 start.

 Jones finished with 277 yards passing and three touchdowns and one interception.